 - Repelling insects.
 Early research suggests that an extract made from vitex agnus-castus seed seems to repel ticks and fleas for 6 hours, mosquitoes for 3 to 8 hours, and biting flies for 3 hours, when applied to the skin.

 - Recurrent breast pain.
 Early research suggests that vitex agnus-castus alone or in a solution containing vitex agnus-castus plus 5 other herbs (Mastodynon, Bionorica AG) might relieve recurrent breast pain.

 CHASTEBERRY Side Effects & Safety

-Vitex agnus-castus is LIKELY SAFE for most people.
+Vitex agnus-castus fruit is LIKELY SAFE for most people when taken by mouth appropriately.
 Uncommon side effects include upset stomach, nausea, itching, rash, headaches, acne, trouble sleeping, and weight gain.
 Some women notice a change in menstrual flow when they start taking vitex agnus-castus.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Using vitex agnus-castus during pregnancy or breast-feeding is POSSIBLY UNSAFE.
 The concern is that vitex agnus-castus can interfere with hormones.
 Don’t use vitex agnus-castus if you are pregnant or breast-feeding.